Toward quantum scaling advantage in approximate optimization

+Finally, for tailored problems such as 3D spin glasses, the annealer achieves high-quality solutions within the fast annealing regime, exhibiting better apparent \emph{scaling} than classical methods when annealing time is used as a proxy for run-time (cf. Fig.~\ref{fig:3D_scaling}).
+These results delineate the conditions under which next-generation quantum annealers could achieve a genuine, though limited, scaling advantage.

-This project was supported by the National Science Center (NCN), Poland, under Projects: Sonata Bis 10, No. 2020/38/E/ST3/00269 (B.G) Quantumz.io Sp. z o.o acknowledges support received from The National Centre for Research and Development (NCBR), Poland, under Project No. POIR.01.01.01-00-0061/22.
+This work was supported by the National Science Center (NCN), Poland, via project Sonata Bis 10, No. 2020/38/E/ST3/00269 (B.G).
+Quantumz.io Sp. z o.o. acknowledges support received from The National Centre for Research and Development (NCBR), Poland, via Project No. POIR.01.01.01-00-0061/22.

+{\bf Data Availability --} The data that support the findings of this article are available from the authors upon reasonable request.

 \phantom{a}